ehwest/mdn_qms/source/Quality_Manual/README.md

 Quality Policy|Statement by the organization of its intentions and principles in relation to its overall quality performance which provides a framework for action and for setting the organization’s quality objectives and targets.
 Supplier or Vendor|The organization that provides a product or service to an organization.

-This document provides a complete overview of the Quality Management System (QMS) used by Medical Data Networks LLC.
-More specifically, the QMS system used to deliver operating "T1Pal"and "CoPilot" software (...as an FDA device).

-This particular document provides a complete overview of the Quality Management System (QMS) used by Medical Data Networks LLC.
-This QMS system is intended to be used to efficiently deliver certain software services (...as an FDA devices).
-"T1Pal" and "CoPilot" are the names of products currently being delivered by this QMS system.
-This QMS system is a document-based quality management system.

-The present Quality Management System (QMS) is specifically intended to achieve and sustain alignment with FDA rules.
-The rules are generally categorized as follows:

-1. General Regulatory Controls (including Common Good Management Practice, CGMP) of the FDA for medical devices.
-2. "Special Controls" of the FDA that are applicable to T1Pal and/or any other product of Medical Data Networks, LLC..
-3. "Appropriate Validations" applicable to T1Pal and/or any other product of Medical Data Networks, LLC.

-**"Special Controls"** has further been defined by the FDA as follows:

-    A. Devices must protect against unauthorized access to and modification of data.

-    B. Device labeling must display the following warnings and limitations:

-        1.  **Dosing decisions should not be made based on this device.**

-        2.  **The user should follow instructions on the continuous glucose monitoring system.**

-        3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

 ## Folder and File Organization

 [FDA Rules](https://www.fda.gov/medical-devices/classify-your-medical-device/class-i-ii-exemptions)